vinhnhq/trending-gifs/README.md

   - some hooks to reuse and compose logic for easy maintenance e.g., useKeyPress, useToggle, useInfiniteScroll ...

+- Testing

+  - dont implement right now but it could be applied easily based on separation of logic, components

 - Demo

   - <https://trending-gifs.vercel.app//>